The organization for smart people like you

 What qualifies me to be a Mensa member?

-To qualify for Mensa, you must have scored in the top 2 percent of the general population on any one of more than 200 accepted, standardized intelligence tests — including our admission tests — at any point in your life.
+To qualify for Mensa, you must have scored in the top 2 percent of the general population on any one of more than 200 accepted, standardized intelligence tests — including our Mensa Admission tests — at any point in your life.
 An estimated six million Americans are eligible for membership.

 How can I meet and interact with other members?